Who Was Steve McQueen?

 A 'Wild Kid'

 Terrence Steven McQueen was born on March 24, 1930, in Beech Grove, Indiana.
-He barely knew his father, William, who abandoned Steve and his mother, Julian, when he was only a few months old.
-More interested in her own life, Julian soon left Steve in the care of his great-granduncle Claude Thompson.
+He barely knew his father, William, who abandoned McQueen and his mother, Julian, when he was only a few months old.
+More interested in her own life, Julian soon left McQueen in the care of his great-granduncle Claude Thompson.
 He stayed with his great-granduncle on his farm in Slater, Missouri, for many years, seeing his mother from time to time.

 When McQueen was around 12 years old, he reunited with his mother after she remarried.
 They eventually moved to Los Angeles, California, where he became involved with local gangs.
 He got caught stealing hubcaps from cars twice and eventually landed in reform school, the California Junior Boys Republic in Chino.